hartoy/react-movieflix/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was enterily built with React.
+Consumes data from themoviedb´s API and allows you to search for movies, view its details and save them in your favourite list.

 ## Available Scripts